Future Cities Loneliness: 9 Reasons Cities Feel Isolated

 What should city planners protect most?

+When it comes to Future Cities Loneliness, professionals agree that staying informed is key.
 Accessible public places where people can spend time without pressure to buy, move quickly, or stay inside a digital filter.

 Final Thought